nullmastermind/prompts/prompt.md

 5. Record key changes concisely in the `{current_filename}.changes.txt` file after making modifications, focusing on essential points to keep the history lightweight

 ## Output Requirements
+- Always start your response by confirming which file will be edited: "I confirm I will edit `[filename]` as per your request."
-Directly output the optimized prompt, maintain original format, do not add explanations.
+- Directly output the optimized prompt, maintain original format, do not add explanations after the confirmation.